Post Summary: The Best Travel Documentaries and Travel Movies

 A show by Vice, Abandoned is about exploring abandoned structures all around America.
 Following the story of pro skateboarder Rick McCrank, he’ll take you to some of America’s most forgotten places and show you the beauty that still lies there.
 Watch the trailer here.

 Man Vs Wild is a popular and exciting travel documentary series that follows Bear Grylls on his always-exciting adventures into the far reaches of the world.
 From survival tips to risky quests, he takes you on adventures that will keep you on the edge of your seat!

 Rick Steves is one of the most popular and well-known travel writers of our time.
 He has helped thousands of people plan amazing trips all around the world, but most notably around Europe!

 The graphics in this travel documentary series are a little on the cheesy side (recorded in the early 2000s), but you’ll come to the other side of this show with expanded cultural knowledge, history, and a long bucket list of places to explore in Europe!

-DISNEY PLUS TRAVEL MOVIES
+DISNEY PLUS TRAVEL DOCUMENTARIES AND MOVIES

 This adorable feel-good movie is about a grumpy old man and a boy scout that take an unpredictable adventure.
-Tying thousands of balloons to his home, the dynamic duo fly to South American to fulfill a lifelong dream of seeing Paradise Falls.
+Tying thousands of balloons to his home, the dynamic duo fly to South America to fulfill a lifelong dream of seeing Paradise Falls.

 Free Solo is a documentary about US climber, Alex Honnold in his attempt to climb Yosemite’s El Capitan without the aid (or safety) of ropes.
 Sweaty palms will set in right from the beginning – Alex’s camera crew shoots at angles that make even the most risk-seeking individuals have a pit in their stomach!